shibammukherjee/pq_blind_signatures/Readme.md

-# PoMFRIT: Proof of MAYO for Forgery-Resistant Identity Tokens
+# Concretely efficient blind signatures based on VOLE-in-the-head proofs and the MAYO trapdoor

 ## Overview

-This repository contains an implementation of the PoMFRIT blind signature scheme.
+This repository contains an implementation of blind signature (BS) scheme.
 It implements the following constructions.

-- PoMFRIT from SHAKE256 + MAYO
+- BS from SHAKE256 + MAYO
     - (1) SHAKE256 with commitments in every round (blind-signatures-conservative)
     - (2) SHAKE256 with commitments in every 6th round, 4 rounds forward and 2 rounds backward (blind-signatures-deg16)
-- PoMFRIT from RainHash + MAYO
+- BS from RainHash + MAYO
     - (3) Rainhash with commitments in every round, total 7 rounds (blind-signatures-conservative-rain)
-- PoMFRIT from One-More-MAYO
+- BS from One-More-MAYO
     - uses MAYO preimage sampling MAYO signature scheme (blind-signatures)

 The VOLEith technique is used from the NIST round 1 submission of [FAEST](https://FAEST.info/) and combined with the round 2 submission of [MAYO](https://github.com/PQCMayo/MAYO-C).